rkillickdev/plan-it-go/TESTING.md

 | ---- | :----: |
 | As an admin superuser I can customise the django admin panel so that I can order and filter instances of models [#42](https://github.com/rkillickdev/plan-it-go/issues/42) | Pass |

 `This has been achieved by specifying the display and search fields in the admin.py file for required apps.
-This provides an enhanced experiece in the Django Admin Panel, especially when there are a large number of instances for a model.`
+This provides an enhanced experience in the Django Admin Panel, especially when there are a large number of instances for a model.`

 | User Story | Satisfies Acceptance Criteria |
 | ---- | :----: |
 | As a staff user I can moderate places through the site interface so that I can ensure places with sufficient quality info are displayed to site users [#61](https://github.com/rkillickdev/plan-it-go/issues/61) | Pass |

-`Once places have been retrieved for a location, the moderator with staff user permissions can naviagte to the detail page for each place and decide whether it is suitable to display to regualr site users.
-By default, places are approved but clicking on the thumbs down icon 'unapproves' and this place will then not be displayed to regualr site users.`
+`Once places have been retrieved for a location, the moderator with staff user permissions can navigate to the detail page for each place and decide whether it is suitable to display to regular site users.
+By default, places are approved but clicking on the thumbs down icon removes approval and this place will then not be displayed to regular site users.`

 ![PlanIt-Go user story test staff place approval](docs/testing/userstories/gifs/pp4-user-story-testing-staff-place-approval.gif)